 The official MIT Map, above, shows our relation to the vicinity of the MIT campus.
 MIT also provides a larger-scale map from which you can navigate around the campus.

 We are easily reachable by the T. The nearest subway stop is Kendall Square, which is on Main Street near building E38, at the corner of Main and Carleton.
 A number of buses also stop on Main near this station, and the No. 1 bus runs from Harvard Square down Massachusetts Ave, across the Charles River over the Harvard Bridge (which is next to MIT!), by Symphony Hall, and eventually into Roxbury; it stops in front of Building 7 on Mass.
 Ave.

 Abandon all hope, ye who enter here!
-The parking garage under the Stata Center is available only to people with parking permits.
-The surface lot that used to be between buildings 32 and 68 is, alas, now the Koch biology building (76).
+The parking garage under the Stata Center, as most parking at MIT, is available only to people with parking permits.
 There are a limited number of parking spaces at meters along Vassar and Main Streets, but these are usually full.
-Commercial lots are avilable behind Legal Sea Foods (which is in the building marked NE25 on this map; the parking lot is where the word "Marriott" appears), and in the Technology Square complex (above where NE46 and NE48 appear on the map).
+Commercial lots are avilable where the word "Marriott" appears, and in the Technology Square complex (above where NE46 and NE48 appear on the map.
 These are relatively expensive.